Installation Max Planck Institute for Human Development, Relations at Risk with Relations

 Installation view of Autumn Dance (2023) at MPIB.
 Photo: Lauri Kauppila.

 I love math and science, and I think that science is funny and that scientists are very creative.
+I love to energize people with science and colors.
 To convey these aspects more directly, I have begun to incorporate performance into my artistic practice.

 “Molecular Movements” was performed at the opening reception for SYSTEMS SYMPHONY.
 Through it, I shared some of the science stories and color ideas behind my paintings.
 Abstract painting for me is about creating a place of strength and openness.
 Chemistry and physics experiments allowed me to make the unseen seen in new ways.
 After the performance, the audience was invited to experiment and to make their very own color-changing cocktails (mostly non-alcoholic).